AllTheMods/alltheguides/docs/atm10tts/faq.md

     ???
 Question "Why is my ender crafter not working?"
         You have to have at least one ender alternator within 4 blocks of the crafter

     ???
+Question "Why is my modular router/click machine/other fake player not sieving?"
+        Fake players are unable to interact with sieves, use the Flux Sieve from Ex Machinis.

+    ???
 Question "Where are all the Mystical Agriculture seeds?"
         They have purposely been removed by the devs so that there is more variety in resource generation (e.g. Productive Bees/ Geores)